sylaspg/grasp-continuum/README.md

 1. **Bound states**

-   Optimize bound states of the selected target (atom / ion) in a usual way (`rnucleus` => `rcsfgenerate` => `rwfnestimate` => `rangular` => `rmcdhf` => `rsave` in the simplest case), or just take nuclear data (`isodata`) and radial wave functions (`rwfn.out` / `.w`) files from any previous calculations.
+   Optimize bound states of the selected target (atom / ion) in GRASP in a usual way (`rnucleus` => `rcsfgenerate` => `rwfnestimate` => `rangular` => `rmcdhf` => `rsave` in the simplest case), or just take nuclear data (`isodata`) and radial wave functions (`rwfn.out` / `.w`) files from any previous calculations.